unibo-spe/spe-slides/content/12-multiplatform/_index.md

 > let the same software tool run on multiple platforms

 - More reasonable goal:
-> Create multiple artifacts, one per each supported platform, sharing the same design and functioning
+> Create multiple artifacts, one for each supported platform, sharing the same design and functioning

 - Practical goal:
 > design and write the software once, then port it to several platforms